emilnazarli/portfolio_management/README.md

 -[Microsoft Corporation]
 -[Citigroup Inc.]
 The tool shows my returns and risks by finding variance of returns.
-My returns from portfolio according to companies were equal weights ,each of them 25%.
-Moreover my idea was, to show the stock price change visually by using python plotting function .Project informs user about portfolio profitability and riskiness over any time period using writing start and end data.
+My returns from portfolio according to companies were equal weights, each of them 25%.
+Moreover my idea was, to show the stock price change visually by using python plotting function.
+Project informs user about portfolio profitability and riskiness over any time period using writing start and end data.
 For financial approach find my risk of portfolio I found to daily mean and then yearly mean.
 Using data which I imported I found portfolio simple returns, co-variance, daily returns, variance(risk), and correlation among stocks . standard